 Trevor Connor 1:07:35

 All right, maybe our group here isn’t going to offer a lot of positives about estimates.
-So let’s hear from the try doc himself, Jeff Sankoff as he shares a few calculations and estimates that he finds valuabe, including FTP,
+So let’s hear from the Tri-doc himself, Jeff Sankoff, who shares a few calculations and estimates that he finds valuabe, including FTP.

 Jeff Sankoff 1:07:48

-the major things that I use are bike derived or bike measured, I use W Kayo, to interface with training peaks.
-And because of that, I get a lot of data that’s pulled out of training peaks.
-So most of my athletes have power meters, if they don’t have power meters, I encourage them to get power meters, I have I think one athlete who still doesn’t have a power meter.
-And so for them, I’ll use a lot of subjective kind of information.
-But for all my other athletes that have power meters, I’m getting a lot of calculated data that is coming through W kayo.
-And let’s face it, I mean, I’m still one of those people that really leverages FTP, I don’t do specific FTP tests.
-Wk O has its own protocol for testing, and then calculates an ongoing FTP, and I’ll use that.
-But I do like FTP, I do think it’s a good metric.
+The major things that I use are bike-derived or bike-measured.
+I use WKO to interface with Training Peaks and, because of that, I get a lot of data that’s pulled out of Training Peaks so most of my athletes have power meters, if they don’t have power meters, I encourage them to get power meters.
+I have, I think, one athlete who still doesn’t have a power meter and so for them, I’ll use a lot of subjective kind of information.
+But for all my other athletes that have power meters, I’m getting a lot of calculated data that is coming through WKO – and let’s face it, I mean, I’m still one of those people that really leverages FTP.
+I don’t do specific FTP tests – WKO has its own protocol for testing and then calculates an ongoing FTP – and I’ll use that.
+But, I do like FTP, I do think it’s a good metric.
 I don’t use it.
 I’m not slavish to it in any way, I don’t think it’s the end all to be all, but I do think it’s a good number that I like to follow.
 I think it gives me a good sense of where my athletes are in terms of their ability.
-And then I kind of pair that with other things.
-So because I’m coaching triathlon, mostly I, for running, I will use pace, I use a threshold pace, but I kind of pair it with, I don’t love heart rate as an individual metric on its own, because I think there are so many things that can impact that, especially for age groupers.
-And we’re not dedicated professional athletes.
-So we’re not spending you know, getting up in the morning.
-And immediately training, most of us have jobs, most of us are squeezing our training and whenever we can, and so there are so many things that can impact our heart rate.
-And so for that reason, I look specifically at how heart rate is interacting with things like pace or interacting with power output.
-And I want I’m looking for any signs of decoupling.
-So any decoupling, where I don’t expect it to come, I take that as a sign of fatigue or I take that as a sign of overreaching.
-So those are both measured paces also measured, obviously.
-And then the other data that I’ll really use, I guess is going to be related to things like cadence.
-I really feel like cadence is very important, especially running cadence.
-There’s so much science showing how running cadence is Important for running economy.
-And so I harp on my athletes continuously on the importance of cadence, I have a lot of them using the metronome function on their Garmin watches to try and get them to run at a good cadence.
-And spinning cadence as well, I think is a very important number.
-So most of my data is measured.
-And a lot of it is things that I try to follow on a workout by workout basis.
+And then I kind of pair that with other things – so because I’m coaching triathlon mostly, I – for running, I will use pace, I use a threshold pace, but I kind of pair it with… I don’t love heart rate as an individual metric on its own because I think there are so many things that can impact that, especially for age groupers, and we’re not dedicated professional athletes so we’re not spending, you know, getting up in the morning and immediately training.
+Most of us have jobs, most of us are squeezing our training in whenever we can, and so there are so many things that can impact our heart rate.
+And so for that reason, I look specifically at how heart rate is interacting with things like pace or interacting with power output and I want – I’m looking for any signs of decoupling – so any decoupling where I don’t expect it to come, I take that as a sign of fatigue or I take that as a sign of overreaching.
+So those are both measured paces, also measured, obviously.
+And then the other data that I’ll really use, I guess, is going to be related to things like cadence.
+I really feel like cadence is very important – especially running cadence.
+There’s so much science showing how running cadence is important for running economy and so I harp on my athletes continuously on the importance of cadence, I have a lot of them using the metronome function on their Garmin watches to try and get them to run at a good cadence.
+And spinning cadence as well, I think, is a very important number – so most of my data is measured and a lot of it is things that I try to follow on a workout by workout basis.

-The normalized power is it’s a arbitrary decision made by someone to say, well, it looks like you know, taking the fourth power of these numbers, and then the fourth root to get this normalization, it kind of looks right.
-But there is absolutely no gold standard to say this makes sense.
-It has to be the fourth power.
+The normalized power – it’s a arbitrary decision made by someone to say, “well, it looks like, you know, taking the fourth power of these numbers, and then the fourth root to get this normalization” – it kind of looks right, but there is absolutely no gold standard to say “this makes sense, it has to be the fourth power.
 Third power is not right.
 Fifth power is not right.
-It’s fourth power, right?
+It’s fourth power, right?”
 No, that was never the case.
-And then now we know that in training peaks, they don’t even actually use the normalized power in the raw format, they take a 32nd smoothing version of the raw of the normalized power, because that turns out to end up matching up better.
+And then now we know that in Training Peaks, they don’t even actually use the normalized power in the raw format, they take a 30 second smoothing version of the raw – of the normalized power because that turns out to end up matching up better.
 So even the normalized power has been, in a sense, bastardized to tweak it so that it looks a little more correct.
 And we see this, if we take true normalized power from some of these highly stochastic races, we get absolutely crazy values.
-But it’s perpetuated in we’ve just gotten used to it.
-Here’s my
+But it’s perpetuated in – we’ve just gotten used to it.

 Trevor Connor 1:11:23

-it particularly interesting that in this context, or the examples you guys have made, we talk about estimates where we are estimating something from actually the same thing collected maybe over a shorter time period, right, like your power over an hour.
-But we start from your power over 20 minutes.
+I found it particularly interesting that in this context, or the examples you guys have made, we talk about estimates where we are estimating something from actually the same thing collected maybe over a shorter time period, right, like your power over an hour but we start from your power over 20 minutes.
 And that is already a million issues, right?
 As you were describing.
-But now with the devices we have, we actually estimate things from things that are completely different, not even the same parameter measured over a different timeframe or in different contexts, right.
-Again, brain activity from part activity.
+But now with the devices we have, we actually estimate things from things that are completely different, not even the same parameter measured over a different timeframe or in different contexts, right – again, brain activity from part activity.
 So I think that says a lot about how things can easily go wrong, and how important it is to understand the limitations.
 It’s not that it’s all bad or not useful, right?
-It’s just that we need to under Standard limitations and to know that there can be issues if we do an FTP estimation from a 20 minute test, depending on the type of audits we have, and also different variables.
-And the same is true for all other estimates, there might be a use for it.
-But there is likely a margin of error, we might understand where that error comes from.
-And that maybe allows us to use the data more effectively, or sometimes we might even not know where they’re coming from.
-And that makes it a lot harder maybe to use the data more effectively,
+It’s just that we need to understand limitations and to know that there can be issues if we do an FTP estimation from a 20 minute test, depending on the type of audits we have, and also different variables.
+And the same is true for all other estimates – there might be a use for it but there is likely a margin of error, we might understand where that error comes from.
+And that maybe allows us to use the data more effectively, or sometimes we might even not know where the error coming from.
+And that makes it a lot harder maybe to use the data more effectively.

-example of that is if the heart rate company, if polar wanted to, they could build a belt that had a stretch transducer in it that could measure at least breathing frequency quite well, quite accurately.
+An example of that is if the heart rate company, if Polar wanted to, they could build a belt that had a stretch transducer in it that could measure at least breathing frequency quite well, quite accurately.
 And it would be on first principles, it would actually be measuring thoracic excursion, you know, which is the gold standard way in the field to capture breathing frequency.
-But instead, they don’t want to do that.
-Because that would imply you know, a big shift technologically and have a new hardware and going back to a chest strap.
-And they don’t want to do that they want to put everything into one device.
-And so instead they say, well, we’ll measure it through heart rate variability, and that’s not going to work because heart rate variability just keeps going down, down down as intensity increases and breathing frequency increases.
-So you can’t capture that accurately, that may be at rest, you can be reasonably accurate.
-But at 90% heart rate and going up a mountain, and your breathing frequencies going up to 75, you’re not able to capture that.
-So it’s a dead end, I would argue it’s a dead end.
+But instead, they don’t want to do that because that would imply, you know, a big shift technologically and have a new hardware and going back to a chest strap – and they don’t want to do that they want to put everything into one device – and so instead they say, “well, we’ll measure it through heart rate variability”, and that’s not going to work because heart rate variability just keeps going down, down down as intensity increases and breathing frequency increases so you can’t capture that accurately, that – maybe at rest, you can be reasonably accurate but at 90% heart rate and going up a mountain, and your breathing frequency’s going up to 75, you’re not able to capture that – so it’s a dead end, I would argue it’s a dead end.
 It can’t work, at least across the whole spectrum.
 But it’s cheap.
 It’s relatively cheap to create an algorithm and give people a number.
 But it’s wrong.
 You can’t trust it.
 And it’s unfortunate.
-I’ve

 Trevor Connor 1:19:22

-got one final question here.
-And this might be a bit of a challenge, because we’ve been sitting here, have we beat up on metrics a bit, we’re really beating up on estimates here.
-So I just want to flip this around and ask the question, Where can these estimates be valuable?
-Or can you think of particular estimates where you go even though that’s a bunch of calculations, I find that useful?
+I’ve got one final question here – and this might be a bit of a challenge, because we’ve been sitting here, have we beat up on metrics a bit, we’re really beating up on estimates here.
+So I just want to flip this around and ask the question, where can these estimates be valuable?
+Or can you think of particular estimates where you “go even though that’s a bunch of calculations, I find that useful”?

 Trevor Connor 1:22:24

-Burn winter, there is cold.
+Brr.
+Winter.
+The air is cold.
 But again, back to conditioning and looking to rev up your training.
-If you haven’t already, now is a great time of year to reflect on the past season.
-Specifically, when it comes to data and recovery to very important metrics in endurance sports, visit Bastok labs and take a look at our pathways on recovery and data analysis.
-These two in depth guides can help you get the most from your offseason, see more fast Doc labs.com/pathways.
-According to Coach Taylor Warren, well, even perception has issues can still be a valuable coaching metric.
-Let’s hear what he has to say
+If you haven’t already, now is a great time of year to reflect on the past season, specifically when it comes to data and recovery: two very important metrics in endurance sports.
+Visit Fast Talk Labs and take a look at our pathways on recovery and data analysis.
+These two in-depth guides can help you get the most from your offseason.
+See more at fasttalklabs.com/pathways.
+According to Coach Taylor Warren, while even perception has issues, it can still be a valuable coaching metric.
+Let’s hear what he has to say.

 Taylor Warren 1:23:05

-about these measurements, right?
+Think about these measurements, right?
 It’s like, yeah, power is a calculation.
-And then you have all these internal measurements, heart rate, HRV, core body temperature, these are all internal objective measurements.
-The measurement that I found to be this is really old school.
-But I think one of the most impactful measurements is the subjective measurement of RPE, or just rate of perceived exertion.
+And then you have all these internal measurements, heart rate, HRV, core body temperature – these are all internal objective measurements.
+The measurement that I found to be – this is really old school – but I think one of the most impactful measurements is the subjective measurement of RPE, or just rate of perceived exertion.
 And it’s really just like learning how an effort feels, learning how an effort feels when you’re fatigued, learning how an effort feels when you’re fresh.
 And using that internal subjective measurement to guide your training in a purposeful way, I think is very, very valuable.
 And a big part of the training process is learning your body.
 It’s understanding the relationship between workload and fatigue.
-And if you can master this ratio, I think that goes a really long way in how you’re planning your training day to day and how you’re planning training blocks.
+And if you can master this ratio, I think that goes a really long way in how you’re planning your training day-to-day and how you’re planning training blocks.

-I think as long as we understand that these are approximations, in some cases, we can you can use them, as long as maybe they check some of the boxes we talked about, right in terms of, for example, being able to measure or estimates are reliably and things and how they change over time, at least within individuals.
-So that there is some level of reliability.
-And again, if we understand we are approximating something, and we are not taking it as the reference on which to base everything else that we do, or to interpret it, then in some cases, there can probably be a use
+I think as long as we understand that these are approximations, in some cases, we can, you can use them, as long as maybe they check some of the boxes we talked about, right, in terms of, for example, being able to measure – or estimates, sorry, reliably things and how they change over time, at least within individuals so that there is some level of reliability.
+And, again, if we understand we are approximating something, and we are not taking it as the reference on which to base everything else that we do, or to interpret it, then in some cases, there can probably be a use.

 Trevor Connor 1:27:27